rajeevamatya/eduki-hugo-site/content/en/grade-6/Statistics and Probability/Mean_vs_Median/index.md

 ---
 title: "05 Mean vs Median"
-description: "Mean and median are both measures of center in a distribution.
-Mean is affected by extreme values, while median is not.
-The choice depends on shape and outliers."
+description: "Mean and median are both measures of center in a distribution, but they can provide different insights.
+Mean is influenced by extreme values, while median is not.
+In symmetrical distributions, mean and median are close, but in skewed distributions, they can differ significantly.
+The choice between mean and median depends on the shape of the distribution and the presence of outliers."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00